toddwebnet/books/README.md

 once that is setup, this project should be in the same root folder of vagrant

 /home/user/projects/vagrant
-/home/user/projects/39dollar
+/home/user/projects/books
-(project folder name must be 39dollar)
+(project folder name must be books)

 update your .env file